New Gwadar International Airport: History

-The airport project was launched as a swiftly achievable, high-priority initiative within the CPEC programme in 2014.
-Former PM Imran Khan had laid the foundation of GIA on 29 March 2019.
-This greenfield airport will include a modern terminal building alongside a cargo terminal, with refrigeration facilities for perishable items, with an initial handling capacity of 30,000 tonnes a year.
-GIA will have the capacity to accommodate wide-body aircraft including Airbus A380 and Boeing 747-8 and narrow-body aircraft such as ATR-72 and Boeing 737-900ER.
+The airport project was launched as a high-priority initiative within the China-Pakistan Economic Corridor (CPEC) programme in 2014.
+The Pakistan Civil Aviation Authority awarded the design-and-build contract to the China Communications Construction Company (CCCC).
+Former Prime Minister Imran Khan laid the foundation stone on 29 March 2019.
+The airport includes a modern terminal building alongside a cargo terminal with refrigeration facilities for perishable goods and an initial handling capacity of 30,000 tonnes per year.
+NGIA has the capacity to accommodate wide-body aircraft including the Airbus A380 and Boeing 747-8, and narrow-body aircraft such as the ATR 72 and Boeing 737-900ER.